 12 November 2014

-Register Now! *Earlybird registration period extended to 6th October 2014*
+Register Now! *Registration period extended to Friday 7th November*

 We are pleased to announce a new opportunity for our clinical and academic colleagues-a one day symposium focussing upon influenza and vaccine strategies for NZ.
 Influenza remains a significant challenge - its chimeric changes and seemingly random ferocity makes it a difficult disease to control and communicate about.